-The UPSC is India’s premier central recruiting agency.
-It is responsible for recruiting candidates for the Central and the All India Services such as the Indian Administrative Service, Indian Foreign Service, Indian Revenue Service, Indian Police Service etc.
+The full form of the UPSC is Union Public Service Commission.
+It is the premier recruiting agency for the Government of India.
+It is responsible for recruiting candidates for the All India Services, Central Services and Cadres, as well as the Armed Forces of the Union of India.
+Some of the services for which the UPSC recruits candidates are the Indian Administrative Service, Indian Police Service, Indian Foreign Service, Indian Revenue Service, etc.

-The Personality Test is the final level of examination.
+- Civil Services Personality Test: The Personality Test is the final level of examination.
 Only those candidates who have managed to qualify the mains examination surpassing the cut off determined by the UPSC will be summoned for the interview.

 The UPSC then prepares the final merit list, cumulating the scores of the candidates in the mains examination and the personality test.
 The candidates are then allocated the services, based on their preferences, the merit list as well as the category of the candidate and the vacancies in each category.

 You can get more information on the UPSC and Civil Services Examination from the following Links: